 The advantage of fitting each of the delay parameters independently instead of enforcing a linear relationship is that it allows us to take into account phenomena such as pol-II pausing and provides a means to filter genes where the values of estimated delay are not naturally ordered.
 Visual inspection of the inferred time series of the top ranked genes is consistent with a `transcription wave' traversing the gene.
 The transcription wave is especially evident in the longer genes \textit{MYH9} and \textit{RAB10}.
 This motivates a closer look at long genes.
-Table \ref{tab:chip_rank_lg} shows the transcription speeds computed using the samples of the delay parameters for the 23 long genes found to fit the pol-II dynamics model well.
+Table \ref{tab:chip_rank_lg} shows the average transcription speeds computed using the samples of the delay parameters for the 23 long genes found to fit the pol-II dynamics model well.
 Grouping these genes according to the magnitude of the median transcription speed allows us to compare our results to those presented previously.
-From Table \ref{tab:chip_rank_lg} we see that 12 (52\%) of these genes have transcription speeds between 2 and 4 kb per minute a range that includes the speeds reported in Wada \textit{et al.} (3.1 kb per minute) \cite{Wada27102009} and Singh and Padget (2009) (3.79 kb per minute)\cite{Singh_2009}.
+From Table \ref{tab:chip_rank_lg} we see that 12 (52\%) of these genes have average transcription speeds between 2 and 4 kb per minute, a range that includes speeds previously reported in the literature \cite{Wada27102009,Singh_2009}.